ShughesDev/ipystr/readme.txt

 bugfixes:

-    - wierd double slash bug
+    - wierd double slash bug - suspect it something to do with modules importing across different folder structures